llinauer/austro_bird_classifier/README.md

 There are already some bird picture datasets out there in the internet (e.g. https://www.kaggle.com/datasets/gpiosenka/100-bird-species), but I don't know of a dataset specifically for austrian birds.
 So the next best thing is to just google birds and download the resulting images.
 Easy, right?
-However, a quick back-of-an envelope **(schreibt man so?)** calculation suggests that this is indedd not as easy.
+However, a quick back-of-the envelope calculation suggests that this is indeed not that easy.
 Let's assume that we need at least 50 pictures of each species to allow for a good classification accuracy.
 74 * 50 = 3700.
 Further, assume that it takes around 10 seconds to find a suitable image, click on it and then download it.
 3700 * 10 seconds = 37000 seconds ~ 10 hours.
 And that is the bare minimum.
 Let's say we want a 100 pictures
 per bird species, so double the effort, and you are at 20 hours.
-Uph **(?)**!
+Ouch.
 There's gotta be a better way.
 And actually, there is.

 Bing allows you to query pictures via its web API.
 To use it, you first need a Microsoft Azure account (which is free).
-After registration, you can create a Bing Search resource (v7 at the time of writing) which can also be used for free, if you don't exceed a certain monthly limit of queries to the Bing API.
+After registration, you can create a Bing Search resource (v7 at the time of writing) which can also be used for free, if you don't exceed a certain monthly limit of queries.
 The lowest-pricing tier includes 1000 queries per month, a maximum of 3 queries per second and up to 150 results per query.
-Once you created your resource, you can get a Bing API token from **\< add link where to get token \>**.
+Once you created your resource, you can get a token which you can use to authenticate against the API.

 To get the maximum out of our free tier, let's do another quick calculation.